betaglot/plantabeta/docs/reference/Neuro/Placeholder_NeuroProfile.md

         <img height="350" width="350" src="/NeuroImage.png"/>
     </div>
     <div style="margin: 5px; width: 50%">
-        <p >Description of Movement.
-How the movement got its name.
-The purpose of the movement.
-Common misconceptions about the movement.
-How to differentiate this movement from another similar movement</p>
+        <p >Description of NeuroElement.
+How the NeuroElement got its name.
+The purpose of the NeuroElement.
+Common misconceptions about the NeuroElement.
+How to differentiate this NeuroElement from another similar NeuroElement</p>
     </div>
 </div>